U.S. senators want probe of drug trafficking tied to Venezuela government

 Rubio and Menendez also asked Sessions to support efforts by the Organization of American States to address human rights concerns in Venezuela.

-A Justice Department spokeswoman did not immediately respond to a request for comment on the letter, which was sent on Wednesday.
+A Justice Department spokeswoman said the letter had been received and was being reviewed, but declined further comment.

-Reporting by Patricia Zengerle; additional reporting by Brian Ellsworth in Caracas; editing by Susan Thomas
+Reporting by Patricia Zengerle; additional reporting by Brian Ellsworth in Caracas; editing by Susan Thomas and David Gregorio